-Last week, according to Paul Kibet, Chairperson of the Sengwer Indigenous Peoples Programme, Kenya Forest Service guards torched down 40 huts belonging to 200 Sengwer people, injuring four women and three children, and destroying household property worth millions of shillings.
+Last week, according to Paul Kibet, Chairperson of the Sengwer Indigenous Peoples Programme, Kenyan Forest Service guards torched down 40 huts belonging to 200 Sengwer people, injuring four women and three children, and destroying household property worth millions of shillings.

 The Sengwer’s problems started during British colonial rule in the 1950s, when their ancestral land was converted into a conservation area and the colonial government of the time forced them off their land.

 ‘However, we rejected this and came to the agreement that we can co-exist with our environment like we did before.
 We lived by hunting and gathering and did not destroy the environment,’ Kibet explains.